 Click here for additional race weekend information

-To receive a refund, transfer or credit, you must register before September 18 for the Clearwater Marathon and notify the race director in writing or by e-mail at least two weeks prior to the race.
-All refunds will be issued after the Florida Beach Halfathon, on or about April 1, 2015.
+To receive a refund, deferral, or credit, you must register before October 17, 2015 for the Clearwater Distance Classic events and notify the race director by email (not Facebook) by December 27, 2015.
+All refunds will be issued after the Florida Beach Halfathon, on or about April 1, 2016.

 : 2:35:58 Scott Colford, 31, Logansport, IN 2002